 Like McAllister, the club had also jumped from Second to First Division that season.
 At that time, first-tier football in England was known as Division One.

-What happened afterwards, perhaps even defied McAllister’s expectations.
+What happened afterward, perhaps even defied McAllister’s expectations.
 He went on to form a formidable midfield combination with his compatriot Gordon Strachan, David Betty, and Gary Speed.

 Eric Cantona and that midfield dominated the league in 1991-92 and crowned Leeds as champions of England.
 Gary McAllister Gary Speed, in particular, were the standouts of that squad.